FC Sochaux-Montbéliard: Stadium

 Sochaux plays its home matches at the Stade Auguste Bonal in Montbéliard.
 The stadium was constructed in 1931 and opened on 11 November of that same year.
 The facility was previously known as Stade de la Forge.
 In July 1945, the club changed the stadium's name to its current version.
 It is named after Auguste Bonal, the former sports director of the club, who after refusing to co-operate with the Germans during World War II, was murdered.

 The Stade Auguste Bonal has undergone renovations twice: in 1973 and 1997.
 In 1997, the majority of the stadium was completely overhauled, and practically a new stadium was built.
 The stadium still hosted matches during the renovation period, but with a limited capacity.
 The renovation cost ₣114 million, and took nearly three years to complete.
 The Nouveau Bonal was officially inaugurated on 22 July 2000 in a Trophée des champions match between FC Nantes and AS Monaco.
 The stadium's current capacity is 20,005.

+Honours and records

+Honours

+The following table lists the honours of FC Sochaux-Montbéliard, updated as of January 1, 2010, in various official competitions at the national and international levels, as well as in youth competitions.
+In friendly tournaments, the club won the Coupe Peugeot in 1931 and was a finalist in the Trophée Joan Gamper in 1989.